-PURPOSE
+PURPOSE AND BACKGROUND

-This Official Statement, which includes the cover and inside cover pages and appendices attached hereto, is furnished by American Municipal Power, Inc. ("AMP"), an Ohio nonprofit corporation, to provide information concerning (a) the Solar Electricity Prepayment Project (as further described herein, the "Project") and (b) AMP's Solar Electricity Prepayment Project Revenue Bonds, Series 2019A (the "Series 2019A Bonds").
+This Official Statement, which includes the cover and inside cover pages and appendices attached hereto, is furnished by American Municipal Power, Inc. ("AMP"), an Ohio nonprofit corporation, to provide information concerning (a) the Solar Electricity Prepayment Project (as further described herein, the "Project") and (b) AMP's Solar Electricity Prepayment Project Revenue Bonds, Series 2020A (Green Bonds) (the "Series 2020A Bonds").

-The Series 2019A Bonds are being issued for the purpose of (i) refinancing the prepayment (the "Prepayment") for a specified supply of electricity from thirteen (13) solar photovoltaic generating facilities (each such facility, a "System" and, collectively, the "Initial Systems") with a rated capacity of approximately 36.825 megawatts ("MW") located in the States of Delaware, Michigan, Ohio and Virginia pursuant to the terms of a Power Purchase Agreement, between DG AMP Solar, LLC (the "Seller") and AMP, dated March 29, 2016 (the "Power Purchase Agreement"), (ii) funding a deposit to the Parity Common Reserve Fund, and (iii) paying costs of issuance of the Series 2019A Bonds.
-See "PLAN OF FINANCE - PROPOSED FINANCING" herein.
+The 2020A Bonds will payable on parity with AMP's Solar Electricity Prepayment Project Revenue Bonds, Series 2019A (the "Series 2019A Bonds"), which were issued to refinance the prepayment for a specified supply of electricity from thirteen (13) solar photovoltaic generating facilities (collectively, the "Initial Systems") with a rated capacity of approximately 36.825 MW pursuant to the terms of a Power Purchase Agreement, between DG AMP Solar, LLC (the "Seller") and AMP, dated March 29, 2016 (the "Power Purchase Agreement"), fund a deposit to the Parity Common Reserve Fund (as hereinafter defined), and pay costs of issuance of the Series 2019A Bonds.